What are the true costs of an industrial accident?

 • Cost of time spent by first aid personnel or nursing unit members when not paid by the insurance company.

-• Costs due to damage to machines, tools and property.
+• Costs due to damage to machinery, tools and property.

-• Cost due to interference with production, failure to fulfill orders on time, loss of bonuses, payment of fines.
+• Cost due to interference with production, failure to meet orders on time, loss of bonuses, payment of fines.

-• Cost of continuing to pay full wages to employees even if they work less than the workday after returning to work.
+• Cost of continuing to pay full wages to employees even if they work for a reduced workday after returning to their job.

-• Loss of profit due to worker productivity and having machinery inoperative.
+• Loss of profit due to worker productivity and having machinery not in operation.

 Different perspectives on insured and uninsured costs.